jd15489/LAMMPS_inputs/input.md

 `fix`, there are many fixes and they have many applications but the most common is for thermostating.
 In `OCCO.in` a Nosé-Hoover thermostat is used with a coupling constant of $200 ps^{-1}$.

+`compute`, this is how we tell `LAMMPS` to calculate somthing for us.
+This is how we do on the fly calculations, but we can also have these at the end of an `input` script (after `run`) to do some post processing.

+`thermo_style` and `thermo`, define the infomation to be printed to the simulation log (this goes to screen and file) and how often.

+`run`, this is the big boy, this tell `LAMMPS` to actauly run the simulation, with everything you set up above.

+`write_data`, this is generally the final step, this prints a new `data` file with the conforation of the atoms on the last step.